RibbleValleyTradingCo/ReelyRatedv3/docs/ADMIN-OVERVIEW.md

 - Filter by **type**: `all | catch | comment | profile`.
 - Filter by **status**: `all | open | resolved | dismissed`.
 - Sort by **newest/oldest**.
-- Pagination via range (page size is defined in code).
+- Pagination via range (page size = 20).
+- Optional user filter pill: shows `Reports about @username` when known, otherwise a neutral “Reports about this user” (never shows raw UUID).

 **UI behaviour:**